jmsernell/Grain-Size-Pipeline/README.md

 ## Full image set
 The complete 164-image set is not required to reproduce the paper and is not stored on GitHub.
-Include it in the Zenodo record if you want it public, or provide it from the corresponding author on request.
+It can be provided from the corresponding author on request.
 The two CSVs in `results/` already capture the full 164-slide result.

 ## Environment